-On April 11, 2018, the Company entered an amended and restated employment agreement with Dr. White (the "2018 White Agreement"), which is effective for a period of two years from the date thereof.
-The 2018 White Agreement provides for her to serve as Chief Medical Officer and provides for an annual base salary of \$424,000, which was increased to \$439,000 effective January 1, 2019.
-In addition, Dr. White is eligible to receive an annual bonus, which is targeted at up to 40% of her base salary which may be adjusted by the Board based on her individual performance and the Company's performance as a whole.
-Dr. White's annual base salary and her targeted annual bonus may be adjusted annually by the Board.
-Pursuant to the terms of the 2018 White Agreement, Dr. White is eligible to receive, from time to time, equity awards under the Company's existing equity incentive plan, or any other equity incentive plan the Company may adopt in the future, and the terms and conditions of such awards, if any, will be determined by the Board or the Compensation Committee, in their discretion.
-Dr. White is subject to non-compete and non-solicitation provisions, which apply during the term of her employment and for a period of twelve months following termination of her employment.
-In addition, the 2018 White Agreement contains customary confidentiality and assignment of inventions provisions.
-If the Company terminates Dr. White's employment without cause or she terminates her employment for good reason during the term of the employment agreement, other than during the Change in Control Period, the Company is required to pay her as severance twelve months of her base salary plus reimbursement of the cost of COBRA coverage (or the cost of other comparable coverage if COBRA reimbursement would incur tax penalties or violate the law) for twelve months, and she may be paid a pro-rated bonus, each subject to her timely execution of a general release and continuing compliance with covenants.
-If the Company terminates Dr. White's employment without cause or she terminates her employment for good reason during the term of the employment agreement, and during the Change in Control Period, the Company is required to pay her as severance eighteen (18) months of her base salary plus reimbursement of the cost of COBRA coverage (or the cost of other comparable coverage if COBRA reimbursement would incur tax penalties or violate the law) for eighteen (18) months, accelerated vesting of all of her outstanding options, restricted stock and other equity incentive awards and her current year bonus at target levels, each subject to her timely execution of a general release and continuing compliance with covenants.
-Dr. White's severance payments and other applicable payments and benefits will be subject to reduction to the extent doing so would put her in a better after-tax position after taking into account any excise tax she may incur under Internal Revenue Code Section 4999 in connection with any change in control of the Company or her subsequent termination of employment.
-The term of the 2018 White Agreement expires on April 11, 2020.
+On December 6, 2021, we entered an employment agreement with Dr. Brake (the "2021 Brake Agreement").
+The 2021 Brake Agreement provides for her to serve, on an at-will basis, as Chief Scientific Officer and provides for an annual base salary of \$410,000.
+In addition, Dr. Brake is eligible to receive an annual bonus, which is targeted at up to 40% of her base salary but may be adjusted by the Board based on her individual performance and the Company's performance as a whole.
+Dr. Brake's annual base salary and her targeted annual bonus could be adjusted annually by the Board.
+Pursuant to the terms of the 2021 Brake Agreement, Dr. Brake received an option to purchase up to 16,666 shares of the Company's common stock pursuant to the Company's 2014 Equity Compensation Plan, and is eligible, from time to time, to receive additional stock options or other awards (as permitted by the Plan), in amounts, if any, to be approved by the Board or the Compensation Committee in its discretion.
+Pursuant to the terms of the 2021 Brake Agreement, Dr. Brake is subject to non-compete and non-solicitation provisions, which apply during the term of her employment and for a period of six and twelve months, respectively, following termination of her employment.
+In addition, the 2021 Brake Agreement contains customary confidentiality and assignment of inventions provisions.
+Pursuant to the 2021 Brake Agreement, if the Company terminates Dr. Brake's employment without cause or she terminates her employment for good reason during the term of the employment agreement, other than during the Change in Control Period, the Company may be required to pay her as severance twelve months of her base salary plus reimbursement of the cost of COBRA coverage (or to use commercially reasonable best efforts to provide the cost of other comparable coverage if COBRA reimbursement would incur tax penalties or violate the law) for twelve months, and she may be paid a pro-rated bonus, each subject to her timely execution and non-revocation of a general release and continuing compliance with covenants.
+If the Company terminates Dr. Brake's employment without cause or she terminates her employment for good reason during the term of the employment agreement, and during the Change in Control Period, the Company may be required to pay her as severance eighteen (18) months of her base salary plus reimbursement of the cost of COBRA coverage (or to use commercially reasonable best efforts to provide the cost of other comparable coverage if COBRA reimbursement would incur tax penalties or violate the law) for eighteen (18) months, accelerated vesting of all of her outstanding options, restricted stock and other equity incentive awards and her current year bonus at target levels, each subject to her timely execution of a general release and continuing compliance with covenants.
+Dr. Brake's severance payments and other applicable payments and benefits will be subject to reduction to the extent doing so would put her in a better after-tax position after taking into account any excise tax she may incur under Internal Revenue Code Section 4999 in connection with any change in control of the Company or her subsequent termination of employment.